mobxjs/mobx/docs/best/store.md

             id: this.id,
             completed: this.completed,
             task: this.task,
-            authorId: this.author ? this.author.id : null
+            authorId: this.author ? this.author.id : null,
         }
     }